Jamie Beddard: Stage Work

-Beddard's most recent appearance was in The Threepenny Opera (National Theatre) in 2016 which was heralded as "a brilliant move" in a review by The Telegraph, which awarded the show three stars.
+Beddard's appearances on stage include; Joseph Merrick in The Elephant Man, dir by Lee Lyford at Bristol Old Vic, The Messiah in The Messiah, dir Tom Morris, at Bristol Old Vic, and Mathias in the Threepenny Opera (National Theatre) in 2016.
+This work was heralded as "a brilliant move" in a review by The Telegraph, which awarded the show three stars.
 Variety's review was equally mixed, though it praised Beddard's contribution: "Jamie Beddard, an actor with cerebral palsy, scor[es] with every punchline."
 His performance was also picked up on in the Financial Times: "Jamie Beddard plays the most astute of Macheath's lieutenants, largely from a wheelchair due to cerebral palsy, but makes every expletive ring through the Olivier."
-Beddard's appearance in the production was mentioned by Vikki Heyward in The Stage as indicative of "a new era of theatre, an era of acceptance and realisation that Deaf and disabled people should be – and can be – involved in a variety of shows" Mark Shenton in his review of the show, also in The Stage remarked: "It is also notable, because it’s so rare, to see a wheelchair-using actor, Jamie Beddard, among the ensemble."
+Beddard's appearance in the production was mentioned by Vikki Heyward in The Stage as indicative of "a new era of theatre, an era of acceptance and realisation that Deaf and disabled people should be – and can be – involved in a variety of shows" Mark Shenton in his review of the show, also in The Stage remarked: "It is also notable, because it's so rare, to see a wheelchair-using actor, Jamie Beddard, among the ensemble."

 This came at a time when the National Theatre were starting to change its auditioning policy by responding to The Creative Case and opening its doors to disabled actors.
 As Disability Arts Online's Editor, Colin Hambrook observed in a review of the show: "aside from Nabil Shaban, Beddard is the only other wheelchair-using actor to tread the boards of the National Theatre in a pivotal role."
-Rufus Norris, Artistic Director at National Theatre who directed the production, has since reiterated his desire to work with Beddard again, telling The Stage: "Next time [I want to work with a disabled actor] I will think of Jamie, I won't think 'I need to find some disabled performers'".
+Rufus Norris, artistic director at National Theatre who directed the production, has since reiterated his desire to work with Beddard again, telling The Stage: "Next time [I want to work with a disabled actor] I will think of Jamie, I won't think 'I need to find some disabled performers'".